sachinjain024/talks/chrome-extension-overview/ReadMe.md

   - Content and Background
   - Content and Popup
   - Background and Popup
+  - Content and Page Scripts
+  - Background and Page scripts
 - Chrome extension APIs
-- What are web extensions ?
+- What are web extensions?
+- Unlisted extensions (Self host your extension)
-- How to port your chrome extension to web extension ?
+- How to port your chrome extension to web extension?
+- How to handle multiple manifests in your source code?
 - Debugging tips
+  - Debugging of different types of scripts

 Finally, we will host a hands on session in which we will create a chrome extension.